cosmareply/tuttifrutti/README.md

 3. Fire up a local webserver and open the App in a browser by running `lng serve` inside the root of your project

+Note: The images retrieved in the Photos page (`/#photos`) are blocked by the remote server CORS policy.
+In order to correctly visualize the page, please use an extension that prevents this policy enforcement (for example https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf).

 #### Developing the App

 During development you can use the **watcher** functionality of the _Lightning-CLI_.